jeffreykegler/old_kollos/notes/misc/strand.md

     let that effect be `effect-dr`.

-* If `effect-dr` does not already have a left subtree node, create one.
+* If `effect-dr` does not already have a node in the left strand, create one.
     Call this node, `effect-node`.

-* Make `effect-node` a parent of `new-node` in the left subtree.
+* Make `effect-node` a parent of `new-node` in the left strand.

 ### Theory: Proofs about pre-split symbols

-*To prove*: At the split point, all children of medial rules in the left subtree are pre-split symbols.
+*To prove*: At the split point, all children of medial rules in the left strand are pre-split symbols.

 *Proof*:
 Split-active symbols occur only as part of split rules.
 All medial rules are taken from the Earley sets, which only contain rules from the pre-split grammar.

-(Left split rules are added to the left subtree, but they are always completions at the split point.
+(Left split rules are added to the left strand, but they are always completions at the split point.
-Right split rules are used in the suffix grammar, but they are always joined to a left split rule and eliminated when creating a left subtree.)
+Right split rules are used in the suffix grammar, but they are always joined to a left split rule and eliminated when creating a left strand.)

 Since all medial rules are from the pre-split grammar, all of its children are symbols in the pre-split grammar.